loganbtchss/pixel_logs/README.md

 # Pixel Logs
 This is an advanced Discord logging system for FiveM and RedM servers, providing comprehensive logging capabilities with a clean and modern interface.

+> [!CAUTION]
+> This resource is not yet ready for production use and is only public at this stage for transparency.
+Please check back in a few days for an official release :D

 ## 📑 Table of Contents

 - [🚀 Features](#-features)